dijaunsmith/blog/README.md

 # blog
-A Blog web application under the theme of a personal daily journal.
+A user-content-driven blog web application serving as a personal journal.